orionrobots/orionrobots.github.io/_posts/2004-11-30-building-an-experimenting-parallel-cable.md

 # Testing it

 Okay - this can be tedious, but is very much worth it before you plug anything into your relatively expensive computer.
-Using the <a class="wiki" href="/wiki/multimeter.html" title="MultiMeter">multimeter</a>, systematically test the pins on the DB25 making sure that none of them are shorting with any neighbours.
+Using the <a href="/wiki/multimeter.html" title="MultiMeter">multimeter</a>, systematically test the pins on the DB25 making sure that none of them are shorting with any neighbours.
 Then testing that each pin on the DB25 links to a corresponding pin on the IDC.